-In 1992/93 we attempted an overland trip from North to South of Africa.
-Ultimately it turned into a backpacking trip when we could not get our vehicle into Algeria.
-We made it to South Africa, but we had to fly over certain countries where we couldn’t get entry Visas or were considered off limits at the time.
-Our gear consisted of a 1.5 person tent (everything had to be as light as possible), a “bluey” stove with 2 pots, kitchen condiments that fit in a tea-tin, some assorted clothing, sleeping bags, and bad-ass hiking boots.
-This was the start of our travel bug.
+In 1992/93 we backpacked around Africa – well we went to countries that would admit us (being a single white woman – we weren’t married at the time – made some countries refuse me an entry visa) and countries that weren’t considered off limits at the time.
+Our gear consisted of a 1.5 person tent (everything had to be as light as possible), a bluey stove and 2 pots, kitchen condiments that fit in a tea-tin, some assorted clothing, sleeping bags, and bad-ass hiking boots.

 During that trip, we’d started looking into ‘enhancing’ the camping and road trip experience, as in: making it more comfortable.
 Specially I’d had it with getting up in the middle of the night, finding my shoes (checking them for creepie-crawlies), climbing down a ladder, watching out for possible animals – wild or other, blah blah blah.